azizcodes/azizcodes.github.io/_posts/2018-01-10-synchronizingemails.md

 # Explanation

 The first part defines the _account_ details.
 The second and third parts define the remote and local _stores_.
-The fourth part defines a _channel_ and master-slave settings (called far-near in the new version, probably due to bending to woke activists).
+The fourth part defines a _channel_ and master-slave settings (called far-near in the new version, lol).